nerkarso/awesome/README.md

 - [ts-node](https://github.com/TypeStrong/ts-node) – TypeScript execution and REPL for Node.js, with source map support
 - [typescript](https://www.typescriptlang.org) – TypeScript is typed JavaScript at any scale

+## Webpack

+- [webpack](https://webpack.js.org) – Webpack is a module bundler.
+Its main purpose is to bundle JavaScript files for usage in a browser, yet it is also capable of transforming, bundling, or packaging just about any resource or asset

 ## License